aws/aws-advanced-jdbc-wrapper/README.md

 | `wrapperProfileName`                   |                  `PropertyDefinition.PROFILE_NAME`                   |           [ConfigurationProfiles](./docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#configuration-profiles)           |

 **A Secret ARN** has the following format: `arn:aws:secretsmanager:<Region>:<AccountId>:secret:SecretName-6RandomCharacters`
-## Using the AWS JDBC Driver
-To find all the documentation and concrete examples on how to use the AWS JDBC Driver, please refer to the [AWS JDBC Driver Documentation](./docs/Documentation.md) page.

 ## Logging
 Enabling logging is a very useful mechanism for troubleshooting any issue one might potentially experience while using the AWS JDBC Driver.